International Biodeterioration and Biodegradation Society

 The International Biodeterioration and Biodegradation Society (IBBS) is a scientific society with an international membership.
 It is a charity registered in the UK.
 IBBS belongs to the Federation of European Microbiological Societies (FEMS), along with national organizations from European countries and appears in the Yearbook of International Organisations On-line, published by the Union of International Associations.
 The aim of IBBS is to promote and spread knowledge of Biodeterioration and Biodegradation.
-Conferences are arranged on specific topics and every three years an International Symposium covering a wide range of research in these scientific areas is organized; the last (IBBS17) was held in Manchester, UK.
+Conferences are arranged on specific topics and every three years an International Symposium covering a wide range of research in these scientific areas is organized; the 17th International Symposium, IBBS17, was held in Manchester, UK.
 Members can apply for various grants or bursaries.
+The most recently inaugurated offers funding for inter-laboratory research worker visits.
 The Society's journal, International Biodeterioration and Biodegradation, is published by Elsevier.